decretist/Dissertation/Chapter4/chapter4.md

-Zipf used word frequencies hand-tabulated from James Joyce's *Ulysses* as the data set for his exploration of the rank-frequency relationship, and it turns out that for English, the r × f = C formulation holds up reasonably well.[^37] The rank-frequency relationship does not on first inspection appear to hold up as well for Gratian's Latin as it does for Joyce's English, since the frequencies for the thirty
+Zipf used word frequencies hand-tabulated from James Joyce's *Ulysses* as the data set for his exploration of the rank-frequency relationship, and it turns out that for English the r × f = C formulation holds up reasonably well.[^37] The rank-frequency relationship does not on first inspection appear to hold up as well for Gratian's Latin as it does for Joyce's English, since the frequencies for the thirty